All About Acorn Woodpeckers: Ultimate Stockpilers

 What Do Acorn Woodpeckers Eat?

 Despite its name, an acorn woodpecker eats more than just acorns and other nuts.
 They also consume ants and flying insects that they snatch out of the air.
 Tree sap, fruit and even lizards are on the menu, too.
-(Read more: The 4 Best Foods for Woodpeckers)
+Keep your suet and seed feeders well-stocked.
+Here’s the best foods for woodpeckers.

 Once the young are born, other family members work alongside the parents to rear and feed the young.
 It’s common for grown offspring from the previous year to assist their parents in raising the new brood.